Draisaitl’s OT winner lifts Oilers past Penguins

 Dumoulin tied the game with a third-period short-handed goal on Pittsburgh’s 47th shot.
 Bryan Rust, on the rush, dropped a pass to Dumoulin, who beat Smith to the glove side with 6:46 left.
 Pittsburgh had a 51-22 advantage in shots through regulation.

+“We worked hard,” Crosby said.
+“We had some really good chances and of course we didn’t execute.
+We had enough chances to win the game.”

-Sidney Crosby and Connor McDavid met for the seventh time head-to-head in a battle of generational talents.
+Crosby and McDavid met for the seventh time head-to-head in a battle of generational talents.
 It was the first time McDavid’s Oilers bested Crosby and the Penguins.
 McDavid finished minus-1 with three shots, while Crosby was also minus-1 with two shots.
 McDavid, who played his 300th NHL game on Oct.
 29, has three goals and 10 points against Crosby and the Penguins.
 Crosby has two goals and four points in seven games against McDavid and the Oilers.

 Both were drafted No. 1 overall, Crosby in 2005 and McDavid in 2015.
 Crosby, a three-time Stanley Cup champion, has won two Conn Smythe trophies, two league MVPs and a pair of scoring titles.
 McDavid has won two Art Ross trophies and a league MVP in 2017.